Southwest Airlines Co. (LUV) Shares Down Despite Recent Market Volatility

 Susquehanna gave a rating of “Neutral” to LUV, setting the target price at $40 in the report published on January 11th of the current year.

-During the last 5 trading sessions, LUV fell by -3.74%, which changed the moving average for the period of 200-days by -29.77% in comparison to the 20-day moving average, which settled at $35.66.
-In addition, Southwest Airlines Co. saw 0.27% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LUV fell by -5.15%, which changed the moving average for the period of 200-days by -24.78% in comparison to the 20-day moving average, which settled at $35.11.
+In addition, Southwest Airlines Co. saw -0.39% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading